DigitalMediaServer/crowdin-maven-plugin/README.md

 This Maven plugin synchronizes translation files between the local project and Crowdin using the Crowdin API v2.
 It was originally based on [glandais' crowdin-maven plugin](https://github.com/glandais/crowdin-maven), but has since been completely rewritten.
 The Maven project must be in a Git repository to use branches, since Git branches are translated to Crowdin branches.

+If you're migrating from a 1.x version of this plugin, you might want to skip directly to the [migration guide](#131-migration-from-v1x).

 ## Table of Contents
 - [1.
 Configuration](#1-configuration)
   - [1.1 Credentials](#11-credentials)